Privacy

 1. Personal information we collect about California consumers

-• Identifiers such as name, postal and email addresses, internet protocol (IP) address, social media handles, username, password and other contact information used to register and access McDonald’s products and services, log-in to Wi-Fi, enter one of our competitions, or contact us by phone or through our online services.
+• Identifiers such as name, postal and email addresses, internet protocol (IP) address, social media handles, username, password, and other contact information used to register and access McDonald’s products and services, log-in to Wi-Fi, enter one of our competitions, or contact us by phone or through our online services.
 The following categories of personal information described in California Civil Code § 1798.80(e):

 • the personal information listed in the preceding bullet point as “identifiers;”